SebastianRokholt/LING123labs/_posts/2021-02-09-Answers to Lab Session 03.md

 ![Comparing the number of bigrams to trigrams](/assets/img/answers-03/comparing-num-bigrams-to-trigrams.png){: .normal}
 _Comparing the number of bigrams to trigrams_

-Ah, now we see the mistake.
+Ah, when using `tail` instead of `head` we see why it counted the same number of bigrams and trigrams.
 For bigrams, there is a single line which isn't actually a bigram.
 For trigrams, there are two lines which don't contain trigrams.
 This is because the `paste` command kept on pasting empty space when one of the files we gave as input had reached the end. <br>